giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-02-21-how-to-find-users-with-overlapping-subscription-date-ranges-sql.md

 ---
-title: "How to find users with overlapping date ranges in SQL?"
+title: "How to find users without overlapping date ranges in SQL?"
 date: 2020-02-21
 tags: [sql, learning, interview]
 header:
-  image: "/images/sql-users-overlap-subscription-date-range.png"
+  image: "/images/sql-users-without-overlap-subscription-date-range.png"
-  excerpt: "What if you need to find the users whose subscription date range does not overlap with any other user's subscription date range?
+  excerpt: "What if you need to find the users whose subscription date range does NOT overlap with any other user's subscription date range?
 Here's the query for you."
 toc: true
 toc_label: "SQL Question"
 toc_icon: "code"